awsdocs/aws-systems-manager-user-guide/doc_source/automation-awsdocs-linux.md

 The AWS\-UpdateLinuxAmi document includes the following Automation steps, by default\.

 **Step 1: launchInstance \(aws:runInstances action\) **
 This step launches an instance using Amazon EC2 userdata and an IAM instance profile role\.
 Userdata installs the appropriate SSM Agent, based on the operating system\.
-Installing the SSM Agent enables you to utilize Systems Manager capabilities such as Run Command, State Manager, and Inventory\.
+Installing SSM Agent enables you to utilize Systems Manager capabilities such as Run Command, State Manager, and Inventory\.

 **Step 2: updateOSSoftware \(aws:runCommand action\) **
 This step executes the following commands on the launched instance: